-Coordinator: Jillian Edwards, Professor of Nursing 253-566-5321 Stephen Johns, Professor of Communication Studies 253-460-4450 AEGS email: aegs@tacomacc.edu
+Coordinator: Andrew Cho, Professor of Sociology 253-566-5355

+Stephen Johns, Professor of Communication Studies 253-460-4450

+AEGS email: aegs@tacomacc.edu

 TCC's American Ethnic and Gender Studies (AEGS) Distinction Pathway offers courses selected from a variety of disciplines, on topics related to gender and ethnicity in the United States.
-AEGS courses are intended for career training and college transfer students who want to understand complex gender, race, ethnic, and class issues, and is also available to community members interested in ethnicity and gender.
+AEGS courses are intended for career training and college transfer students who want to understand complex gender, race, ethnic, and class issues, and are also available to community members interested in ethnicity and gender.